Eclipse openDuT

 Describing resources

 To describe a resource, the ID of the resource has to be provided.
-The output can be displayed as text or JSON-format (pretty-json
+The output can be displayed as text or JSON-format (pretty-json with line breaks or json without).

 opendut-cleo describe --output=<output format> <resource> --id